WHY Smart Plugins

 - Use Smart Lookup when you want query-first semantic search

-- If you are a power user, explore inline and footer surfaces (Pro)
+- If you are a power user, explore inline discovery, graph/list exploration, Bases workflows, ranking, filtering, custom algorithms, and large-vault performance

 Links: